بررسی مقایسهای میزان مراجعه بیماران به بخش رادیولوژی دانشکدهی دندانپزشکی اصفهان در دوران پاندمی کووید-19 و قبل از آن

 1 Department of Oral and Maxillofacial Radiology, Dental Implants Research Center, Dental Research Institute, School of Dentistry, Isfahan University of Medical Sciences, Isfahan, Iran

-2 Assistant Professor, Department of Maxillofacial Radiology, School of Dentistry, Isfahan University of Medical Sciences, Isfahan, Iran
+2 Department of Oral and Maxillofacial Radiology, Dental Research Center, Dental Research Institute, School of Dentistry, Isfahan University of Medical Sciences, Isfahan, Iran

 3 Department of Knowledge and Information Science, Shahid Chamran University of Ahvaz, Ahvaz, Iran